pcroland/deew/README.md

 ![img](https://telegra.ph/file/efd2a1d3519bdf87fca03.gif)
 <!---https://i.kek.sh/Mk3qQ0QGWUj.gif--->

+# Additions of this fork
+- process isolated date spoofing to bypass expired license (use -spoof)

 # Description
 - handles Dolby's XML input fuckery in the background, giving you a proper CLI interface
 - converts inputs to rf64 which DEE can use